 All teams face the problem of “Where can I find that file?” at some point or another.
 Centralizing storage is important to the overall operations of a team—everyone should have access to the files and information they need at all times.
 Using Google Workspace, OutSystems relies on one shared folder for all assets related to a project.
 They also attach files to tasks in Asana and use the Files View to see a list of all files related to a project.
 They call this system their own digital asset manager.

 5. Work collaboratively

-Despite having a widely distributed team, OutSystems is able to work collaboratively on projects by tracking their work in Asana and hosting collaborative working sessions in G Suite.
+Despite having a widely distributed team, OutSystems is able to work collaboratively on projects by tracking their work in Asana and hosting collaborative working sessions in Google Workspace.
 Using Google Docs and Hangouts, their teams can collaborate in real time on a single document and follow up with comments or conversations asynchronously in Asana.